OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/nastran/README.txt

  * NastranMaker

 This way does not rely on placeholder variables, instead you must give it the keyword, the id, and the fieldnum to change.
 NastranMaker finds the right card to modify and will convert the entire card to long form.
 That way, you get 16 characters to express numbers.
-It also allows you to keep the nastran input unmodified, instead of littering it with placeholder variables.
+It also allows you to keep the Nastran input unmodified, instead of littering it with placeholder variables.

 An example: